War in Donbas: July 2014: post-ceasefire government offensive

 Clashes at the Donetsk International Airport continued on 10 July.
-Insurgents fired mortars at the airport, and attempted to recapture it, but were repelled by the Armed Forces.
-Ukrainian forces also retook the city of Siversk, which was confirmed by the insurgents.
-On the same day, the Luhansk city administration reported that six civilians had been injured due to ongoing hostilities across the city.
+Insurgents fired mortars at the airport, and attempted to recapture it, but were repelled by Ukrainian troops.
+Ukrainian forces also retook the city of Siversk.
+The same day, the Luhansk city administration reported that six civilians had been injured due to ongoing hostilities across the city.
 There were also reports of factionalism among the separatists, with some desertions.
 According to these reports, the Vostok Battalion had rejected the authority of Igor Girkin.
-Alexander Borodai, prime minister of the DPR, denied these reports, however, and said that they were lies.
+Alexander Borodai, prime minister of the DPR, denied these reports.

 Heavy fighting continued in Luhansk Oblast on 11 July.
-On that day, an Armed Forces column travelling near Rovenky was attacked by an insurgent-operated Grad rocket lorry.
-An air strike launched by the Armed Forces eventually managed to destroy the rocket launcher, but only after 23 soldiers were killed.
+On that day, a Ukrainian column travelling near Rovenky was attacked by an insurgent-operated Grad rocket lorry.
+A Ukrainian airstrike destroyed the rocket launcher, but only after 23 soldiers were killed.
 In response to the attack, Ukrainian president Poroshenko said that "For every life of our soldiers, the militants will pay with tens and hundreds of their own".
-On the next day, the Ukrainian Air Force launched air strikes targeting insurgent positions across Donetsk and Luhansk oblasts.
-The Ukrainian government said that 500 insurgents were killed in these strikes, which they said were retaliations for the separatist rocket attack on the previous day.
-Four people were killed at Marinka, a western suburb of Donetsk city, after rockets struck an insurgent-held area of the city.
+The next day, the Ukrainian Air Force launched airstrikes on insurgent positions across Donetsk and Luhansk oblasts.
+The Ukrainian government said that 500 insurgents were killed in these strikes, which they said were retaliations for the separatist rocket attack the previous day.
+Four people were killed at Marinka, a western suburb of Donetsk city, after rockets struck an insurgent-held area.
 The Ukrainian government and separatists blamed each other for the attack.